ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-74. **True or false**: An activation function applied after a Dropout, is equivalent to an activation function applied before a dropout.
+Q. **True or false**: An activation function applied after a Dropout, is equivalent to an activation function applied before a dropout.

 <details><summary><b>Answer</b></summary>